 Quality Contents During The 30 Days Blog Challenge

 So here's my dilemma; I'm an accountant, not a writer.
 English is not my mother language either.
-I write slow.
+I write slowly.
 Should I write a blog every day for the next 30 days starting today?
 Even if I end up writing a total trash, close my eyes and press "Publish"?
 (That'd be fun actually...)

 Knowing that I already have valued subscribers and readers from my other sites (thank you so much for your support, I mean it!)
 I couldn't do that just for the sake of boosting my Alexa ranking.